builderz-io/v-alpha/README.md

 **MongoDB Entity Store**

 The MongoDB Entity Store resolves user names to Web3 addresses, when a distributed ledger is used to transact funds but not used for identities.
 This is helpful for testing and exploring user needs.
-This module also enables token accounts and transactions in VToken format, if no distributed ledger is used for transactions either (as a simulation of such).
+This module also enables token accounts and transactions in VToken format, if no distributed ledger is used for transactions either (as a simulation of such) and provides a network/community chat-thread.

 ## Documentation